 The first type of digital SLRs are the cropped sensor kind.
 They make a majority of the DSLRs present right now in the market.
 They are basically cameras with a frame smaller than 35mm film.
 This means they end up having a cropped image as the sensor is less in size than that of the lens.
 Hence the image recorded is cropped and artificially zoomed, and at high magnification might display some artifacts.
 These DSLRs are great value for beginners.

 The second type of digital SLRs are the full frame sensor cameras.
 These have zero crop factor and as a result they provide higher image quality even at high ISO.
-There is little noise and for those seeking to capture images at wide angles they offer more clarity especially on dramatic photo shoots and landscape photography.
+There is little noise and for those seeking to capture images at wide angles they offer more clarity especially on dramatic photo shoots

 The final main type of digital SLRs are the 4/3 lens system.
 These kind of digital cameras address the compatibility issue amongst DSLRs.
 While you can interchange lenses with DSLR cameras, the lens one used had to be made by a specific manufacture for them to be compatible and deliver quality results.
 However, with the 4/3 lens system you can use any 4/3rd lens with any camera that uses 4/3rd lens.
 The other advantage these cameras offer is that they are light and more compact compared to other digital SLRs.
 You thus get a more portable camera without compromising on image quality.